 1992 brilliant uncirculated old-style 10p coins sell for an average of £2.80 on eBay, not including postage and packaging with some examples were selling for almost £10.

 So if you happen to find a 1992 10p coin then make sure to check it with a more recent 10p to compare the size and see if you have something a bit more valuable in your hands.
+Those found in circulation are likely to be the new smaller 10p coin.

 Are There Any Rare 10p Coins?